 Escrow officers must be versed in applicable laws and legislation, proper transaction procedures, and possess a general knowledge of real estate transactions.

-Legal Issues in Real Estate Course
+Legal Issues in Real Estate

 This course covers some of legal issues encountered in real estate, such as probate sales, joint tenancy, sales contracts, trust deeds, the landlord-tenant relationship and escrows.
 Class discussions and case studies are at the heart of the course.

-Financial Issues in Real Estate Course
+Financial Issues in Real Estate

 Students develop a basic vocabulary of financial terms and are introduced to key real estate finance principles.
 Some topics of discussion are money and credit sources for mortgage funds and property appraisal.

-Basics of Real Estate Practice Course
+Basics of Real Estate Practice

 This course gives students a comprehensive idea of the everyday life of a real estate professional.
 Topics of discussion include the listing and purchase agreement, good customer service practices, handling financial transactions, taxation, and property management.

-Online Associate of Arts in Real Estate Degree Program Overview
+Associate of Arts - Real Estate

 An Associate of Arts in Real Estate is an appropriate educational option for students interested in pursuing a career as an escrow officer.
 An associate degree prepares students for careers in a few different areas of real estate, including escrow.
 Common procedures in buying and selling real estate are introduced, along with property management, business skills and concepts in real estate law, appraisal, taxation and economics.
 These programs also typically cover real estate licensing requirements.